Mt Huashan Hiking Trail

 I just about fell off the mountain myself from shock.
 An instant before, only a rusty, icy chain had come between this man and almost certain death.
 But the man's first thought after almost dying was to warn ME to be careful!
 What an amazing man.

-Fear of heights must not be part of the Chinese ethos.
-Not me.
-This guy's brush with Death had me spooked.
-Now I kept BOTH HANDS on the safety chainI had not taken one carefree step in over an hour, but now I concentrated even harder.
+Now I kept BOTH HANDS on the safety chainI had not taken a single carefree step in over an hour, but now I concentrated even harder.

 Not two minutes later, Laura screamed in terror as she slipped on the ice just like the Chinese man had.
 Even though she was on guard, her feet still went right out from under her.
 Fortunately she had a firm grip.
 She saved herself from careening down the slope by bear-hugging the safety chain just as the Chinese man had.
 I was there in seconds, almost slipping myself as I hit an ice patch.
 These icy steps were deadly!